-We sometimes promote events and publications that we believe will be of interest to our audience, however, we do not receive any payment for this service.
+We sometimes promote events and publications that we believe will be of interest to our audience; however, we do not receive any payment for this service.

 The DrugInfo website is compiled by our team of experienced writers, with contributions from alcohol and other drug (AOD) and health policy professionals and organisations.
 Every item is thoroughly vetted to ensure the information is accurate, up-to-date and relevant to the Australian AOD sector.
-All content is reviewed and approved by Australian Drug Foundation staff.
+All content is reviewed and approved by Alcohol and Drug Foundation staff.

 Our writers and reviewers

 Ian has a Bachelor of Public Health and a Graduate Diploma of Community Services and worked in the Blood Borne Virus sector for over 10 years.

 An experienced information professional with over 20 years in the sector, Anna has worked in a range of settings including education, the arts, research and the media.
 Much of her work has been in libraries, but she has also worked in information architecture within Victorian Government, and is a specialist in thesaurus and taxonomy development.
 She has presented at a number of conferences and is the editor of the third edition of the Australian Thesaurus of Education Descriptors.